 The Gibb River Road ends near the Northern Territory border where you can reward yourself with a dip in an infinity pool overlooking Lake Argyle – Australia’s second-largest lake!

 A popular spot for cliff jumping, Gantheaume Point juts out into the Indian Ocean at the height of around eight metres.
 Also in the area are ancient dinosaur footprints!

 Broome Travel Guide

 Now that you know what to see in Broome, we made a guide to help you make the most of your trip, from how to get to Broome to where to stay.

 How to Get to Broome

-Many people visit Broome on a west coast road trip; sometimes it is the start or end of the trip, others it is a key stop on the way from Perth to Darwin.
+Many people visit Broome on a west coast road trip.
+Sometimes it is the start or end of the trip.
+For others, it is a key stop on the way from Perth to Darwin.

 No matter how you choose to visit Broome, you’re just about guaranteed to fall in love with it once you arrive.

 READ MORE: Check out this great road trip itinerary from Perth to Broome!

 Part of the popular and reliable YHA brand, Kimberley Klub features a games room, pool table and BBQ area, as well as a poolside bar which serves drinks and snacks.